nom0786/MusicGenerator/README.md

   - Generate a melody based on the three notes and chords.
   - Mix the results into an audio file with the metadata.

-Sub-Packages1 - Music Player

-Module 1 - Interface generation

-▪ Init function: Upon calling the class the various attributes for each module of interface will be set

-▪ NoteSelection: This will allow the user to select

-▪ Play: The play functionality for the button using the generated music

-▪ Pause: The pause functionality for the button using the generated music

-▪ Generate: This function will call functions from the Jam module to turn the selected notes into music

 # Sub-Packages1 - Music Player
 ## Module1 - Interface generation
 - ### Functions